tsoliangwu0130/my-macos/editor/sublime-text/python-sublime-text.md

 ### Note

-Open Terminal (or [iTerm2](https://www.iterm2.com/)), type the `$ sudo pip install flake8` and enter your admin password (In order to check Python syntax, we need to install [flake8](https://pypi.python.org/pypi/flake8), which is a modular source code checker on Mac).
+In order to check Python syntax, we need to install [flake8](https://pypi.python.org/pypi/flake8), which is a modular source code checker on Mac, first.
+To do so, simply open Terminal (or [iTerm2](https://www.iterm2.com/)) and the `$ sudo pip install flake8`.

 When the process finishes, install [SublimeLinter-pep8](https://packagecontrol.io/packages/SublimeLinter-pep8) and [SublimeCodeIntel](https://packagecontrol.io/packages/SublimeCodeIntel) via the Package Control by pressing `Command + Shift + P` in the Sublime Text 3.
 Finally, restart your Sublime Text 3 and you are all set!